MikolajLH/traffic-lights-simulation/README.md

 # Overview
-This program implements traffic simulation and inteligent traffic lights management, based on the roads load.
+This program implements traffic simulation and traffic lights management, based on the roads load.

 # Starting the project